elihunter173/website/content/projects/goofyglyphs.md

 +++
-title = "Emoji Language (📜➰😀)"
+title = "Goofyglyphs (📜▶🤪)"
-description = "A silly conlang with a small vocabulary written entirely in emojis." weight = 50
+description = "A silly conlang with minimal grammar and vocabulary, written entirely in emojis." weight = 50
 +++